spacetelescope/jwst/docs/jwst/flatfield/main.rst

 by a flat-field reference image.
-In particular, the SCI array from the flat-field reference file is divided into both the SCI and ERR arrays of the science data set, and the flat-field DQ array is combined with the science DQ array using a bit-wise OR operation.
+In particular, the SCI array from the flat-field reference file is divided into both the SCI and ERR arrays of the science data set, and the flat-field DQ array is combined with the science DQ array using a bitwise OR operation.
 Details for particular modes are given in the sections below.

 Imaging and Non-NIRSpec Spectroscopic Data